GOP Rep. Banks jumps into race for open Indiana Senate seat

 “Sad to see that Jim Banks has thrown in with them,” Lubbers said.
 “And apparently they think it’s political genius to poke the bear with a sharp stick.
 We’ll see how that works out.”

-Banks has been eager to pull at political divides.
+Banks, who was 31 when he was first elected to the state Senate in 2010 while Daniels was governor, has been eager to pull at political divides.

 His congressional office Twitter account was suspended for a couple weeks in 2021 after he responded to a post about Biden administration official Dr. Rachel Levine becoming the first transgender four-star officer in the U.S. uniformed services by writing: “The title of first female four-star officer gets taken by a man.”